5. Course Delivery systems

 The LMS used by ISU is Canvas.
 All course materials are hosted in Canvas, organized by Modules.

-To get familiar with Canvas, please use the tutorials in MyCanvas Student at ISU.
+To get familiar with Canvas, please use the tutorials in CELT Canvas@ISU.
 These tutorials were developed by the Center for Excellence in Learning and Teaching.

-During the on-campus Orientation, and prior to the start of each semester, Dawn Miller hosts a live-streamed demonstration to Canvas.
-This demonstration is focused on course functionality and navigation, i.e., module organization, how to submit assignments, participate in discussions, check your grades, set up notifications, etc.
+Linked below is a recording of a live-streamed introduction to Canvas hosted by Dawn Miller, formerly with the MS Agronomy Program.
+This demonstration is focused on course functionality and navigation, i.e., module organization, how to submit assignments, participate in discussions, check your grades, set up notifications, etc. Although the appearance of the Canvas interface has changed a bit since 2019, the content here is very helpful.

 Course Q & A